CanevottiAlessia/miR-RF/README.md

 python3 miR_classes.py <RNAfold_file> <FASTA_file> <miR-RF_output> <output_file>
 ```

+---

 ## Related resource

 An interactive web application for exploration and filtering of the annotations generated in the manuscript is available at: https://app-mir-rf-vfd7s8nncj3mx6anbaaxrh.streamlit.app/

+---

+## Software availability

+miR-RF is freely available as an open-source software package at https://github.com/USERNAME/miR-RF.
+The interactive pre-miRNA Annotation Browser described in this study is accessible at https://app-mir-rf-vfd7s8nncj3mx6anbaaxrh.streamlit.app/.

+---

 ## Citation

-If you use miR-RF, please cite: ciao ciao
+If you use miR-RF, please cite: "ciao ciao"